Barry25000/logo_maker/psedo_code.md

     circle, triangle, or square

 prompt user for color of shape
-    ser can enter a color keyword or a hexadecimal input
+    user can enter a color keyword or a hexadecimal input

 after all inputs have been entered a SVG file is created named 'logo.svg' and the output text "Generated logo.svg" is printed in the command line